loki3/loki-pl1/docs/Debugging.md

 Debugging
 =========

 As with many languages, one simple way to figure what your program thinks it's doing is to add print statements.
-One simple way to build up strings is to use the $ function, which converts the next token to a string.
+One technique for building up strings is to use the $ function, which converts the next token to a string.
 You can then combine this with concatenation to print out details:

 ```
 print " current contents of x: " + $ x + " and y: " + $ y